 Nuclear power programme

 Iran has one nuclear power plant in operation at Bushehr on the Persian Gulf.
 It comprises one unit, the Bushehr Nuclear Power Plant BNPP-1, the main components of which are based on the VVER-1000 V-320 design.
+The plant construction was initiated in 1995 by the nuclear power equipment and service export company Atomstroyexport of Russia and has the model designation V-446.
 It deviates considerably from the standard V-320 design due to the requirement to take over and make maximum possible use of the Unit 1 structures and the equipment already existing at Bushehr.
 These structures and equipment remained after two partly constructed Siemens KWU 1300 MW PWRs were abandoned in 1979 following the Islamic revolution.
 Unit 1 was already substantially completed (around 85%) at the time, while Unit 2 was approximately half complete.
-The completion of Unit 1 by Atomstroyexport in 2006 presented significant challenges related to the need to adapt the main VVER components to the retained Siemens KWU parts and equipment as well as the need to verify and in some cases upgrade the abandoned Siemens components, many of them having little or no technical documentation.
+The completion of Unit 1 by Atomstroyexport presented significant challenges related to the need to adapt the main VVER components to the retained Siemens KWU parts and equipment as well as the need to verify and in some cases upgrade the abandoned Siemens components, many of them having little or no technical documentation.

 The plant has a higher seismic rating than the standard VVER V-320 design due to the high seismicity of the region.